SCS-CBU-CED-IAM/simplesaml-mobileid/README.md

 Optional configuration elements
 ```
-    'default_lang'    => 'en|de|..',  // Default language of the signature request
+    'default_lang'    => 'en|de|..',    // Default language of the signature request; en if option not set
-    'remember_msisdn' => true,        // Remember the defined Mobile ID number in a session cookie
+    'remember_msisdn' => true,          // Remember the Mobile ID number in a session cookie; false if option not set
-    'timeout_ws'      => 90,          // Timeout of the connexion to the Mobile ID service
-    'timeout_mid'     => 80,          // Timeout of the Mobile ID request itself
-    'proxy'           => '',          // e.g. 'my-proxy.com:8080', leave empty for no proxy
+    'proxy_host'      => '',            // e.g. 'my-proxy.com'
+    'proxy_port'      => 8080,          // Only relevant if proxy_host is set
+    'proxy_login'     => 'proxyuser',   // Only relevant if proxy_host is set
+    'proxy_password'  => 'pwd',         // Only relevant if proxy_login is set
 ```

 ## Returned elements